 Considerations before buying

-If you want to purchase an exercise bike for home, you will now be able to decide which one is right for you.
+If you want to purchase an exercise bike for your home, you will now be able to decide which one is right for you.
 But before that, we would like to discuss some common points for recumbent and spin bikes that will influence your choice.

 Stationary bikes come at a wide variety of price points.
 Some cost less than $200, while others can be more than $2000.
 With steeper prices, you will get better features and longer lasting machines.
 We recommend not being too frugal while buying an exercise bike, as the returns you will get will be well worth it.
 Although, this will only hold true if you actually use the bike.
-A good number of people use their exercise bike more as a clothes hanger.
+A good number of people use their exercise bike more like a clothes hanger.
 It’s great that you want to lead a healthier lifestyle, just be sure to not give up.
 It is important to note that recumbent bikes are generally more expensive than spin bikes.

 Safety and maintenance